Bristol Distinguished Address Series FAQs

 Do you let in latecomers?

-The Bristol Distinguished Address events have been selling out in advance and tend to be full, so we recommended arriving well in advance to avoid disappointment.
+The Bristol Distinguished Address events are quite often fully booked, so we recommended arriving well in advance of the start time to avoid disappointment.

 If there are spare seats in the room, then we will allow people in after the start of the event.
-If the event is full, we will live stream the talk in another lecture theatre in the Business School, and subject to no technical difficulties, you will be able to watch from there.
+If there are no spare seats in the room once the talk has started, late arrivals will be able to watch the talk from the live streaming room in the Business School, subject to no technical difficulties.

 If the venue is full, can I stand at the back?